 Plastic Injection Molding

-Injection molding is a manufacturing process process for producing parts by injecting molten material into a mold.
-Material for the part is fed into a heated barrel, mixed (using a helical shaped screw), and injected into a mold cavity, where it cools and hardens to the configuration of the cavity.
+The injection molding process involves injectiong molten material into a mold.
+The, material is fed into a heated barrel, mixed (using a helical shaped screw), and injected into a mold cavity.
+Finally, the material cools and forms the plastic part.

-Material selection is critical for plastic injection molding, which can be performed with a host of materials including plastic, metals (for which the process is called die-casting), glasses, elastomers, confections, and most commonly thermoplastic and thermosetting polymers.
+The injection molding process can be performed with a host of materials including: plastic, metal (for which the process is called die-casting), glass, elastomers, confections, and most commonly, thermoplastic and thermosetting polymers.

 Common examples of plastic injection-molded parts include medical equipment and medical devices, automotive, marine, industrial, agriculture, aerospace and tight tolerance parts.